 Susan Olasky is also the author of eight historical novels for children and is an assistant professor at Patrick Henry College, where she and Marvin Olasky supervise WORLD interns and interview newsmakers in front of students.
 On September 22, 2006, an $800 Jeopardy clue – “Susan Olasky has written a kids’ series about the adventures of Annie, daughter of this fiery Virginia orator” – was a triple stumper.

 After serving for seven years as a missionary in an African village, Mark Volkers traveled the planet for a decade as a photojournalist and documentary filmmaker for Christian organizations.
 His films about the cultures, people and places of the world have earned him over 50 national and international awards.
-Mark continues to make films but now as a professor of digital media at Dordt College in Iowa.
+Mark continues to make films but now as a professor of digital media at Dordt University in Iowa.
 Students in the program are involved in storytelling in all corners of the globe, and have won numerous awards for their work.